matthw/matthw.github.io/content/posts/2023/grey-cat-the-flag-2023-crackme2/index.md

 0xfb:   or  r12, rdx
 ```

-so if can find these blocks, get the character index that being check (from the movzx instruction) and then manage to get 0 in the or'd register with r12, we should be good to go.
+so if can we find these blocks, get the character index that being checked (from the movzx instruction) and then manage to get 0 in the or'd register with r12, we should be good to go.

 # 4. Poor man's ugly emulation